 Target Audience: Mental Health Clinicians and Sex Therapists

-CE’s**: 6 CE’s approved for LMFT’s, LICSW’s, LMHC’s, Lic.
-Psychologists, and AASECT
+CE’s**: 6 CE’s pending for LMFT’s, LICSW’s, LMHC’s, Lic.
+Psychologists, and approved for AASECT

 20% of all proceeds from this program are being donated to www.sageusa.org.

 The frameworks of gender and sexuality have shifted dramatically in recent years from discrete categories to conceptualizing both aspects of identity as a spectrum.
 Many therapists feel the need to play catch-up with these cultural shifts in order to understand our clients’ experiences and struggles.
 Becoming familiar with the new terminology and concepts is a critical first step.
 Applications to the clinical setting comes next.

 This home study program begins with a keynote presentation offering state-of-the-art information on sexual and gender identity by Sidney Trantham, PhD and Acey Mercer, LMSW.
 A case presentation follows with a panel of discussants to comment.
 Finally, there are workshops by Acey Mercer, LMSW and Joseph Winn, LICSW, CST-S offering presentations on specific topics in working with clients across the gender and sexuality spectra.

 - Define and conceptualize sexuality and gender identities as a spectrum